Derposoft/discord-chess-bot/README.md

 the bot is now ready to use pog

 ## ok but how do i use the bot once it's up and running?
-the commands are simple:
+the commands are simple ([parameter] = optional):

 **-help**   list the commands

-**-new [white|black] [elo]**  start a new game either as white or black with the given stockfish elo opponent. if no elo is given. elo=1500 will be used.
+**-new white|black [elo/@mention]**  start a new game either as white or black with either the given stockfish elo or the opponent that you @mentioned in the server. if no elo/mention is given, a default of elo=1500 will be used.

-**-move [move]**    make a move. moves must be in full algebraic notation (e.g. e4 e5 Nf3 -> e2e4 e7e5 g1f3).
+**-move move [@mention]**    make a move. moves must be in full algebraic notation (e.g. e4 e5 Nf3 -> e2e4 e7e5 g1f3). if @mention is included, the move will be made in the game between you and the mentioned player. otherwise, your current game versus stockfish is used.

-**-ff** surrender against the bot.
+**-ff [@mention]** surrender against the bot (or against your opponent if @mention is used).

-**-cheat**  cheat at blindfold chess by viewing the board. the bot will also return the best move in the current position, and the stockfish evaluation.
+**-cheat [@mention]**  cheat at blindfold chess by viewing the board. the bot will also return the best move in the current position, and the stockfish evaluation. you can choose which active game to cheat in by adding an @mention.

 ## possible upcoming features
-1. ability to play against other people in the server via @mentions
+- [x] ability to play against other people in the server via @mentions
-2. use of easier notation (e.g. 'Nf3' instead of 'g1f3')
+- [ ] use of easier notation (e.g. 'Nf3' instead of 'g1f3')
-3. ???
+- [ ] ???

 ## also, here are some screenshots of the bot in action once you've set it up right